ruribe17/Xeon-Phi-5110P-KNC-Drivers-Utilities-for-AlmaLinux-8.1/README.md

    **Step 4: Installing Required Libraries and Daemon**

+To run the MPSS daemon (mpss-daemon), you need to install its required dependencies.
+Ensure you have MPSS 3.8.6 installed, as it provides the necessary RPM packages.
 Install the required dependencies for running the MPSS daemon:

 ```
 rpm -ivh /mnt/centosroot/root/mpss-3.8.6/libscif0-3.8.6-1.glibc2.12.x86_64.rpm